-Weather extremes, intensified by climate change, can more and more frequently lead to the development of hydrological hazards in SE Europe.
-Among these, drought and inland excess water inundation have the largest areal coverage and also the greatest regular impact on the agro-economic potential and sustainable development of the region.
-In spite of several earlier initiatives the estimation and mitigation of related risks has not reached an operative level yet.
+Weather extremes, intensified by climate change, can more and more frequently lead to the development of hydrological hazards.
+Among these drought and inland (excess) water inundation has the largest areal coverage and also the greatest regular impact on the agro-economic potential and sustainable development of the CB region.
+In spite of several earlier initiatives, the estimation and mitigation of related risks have not reached an operative level yet.
 Since the aforementioned challenges are of regional character and affect both SE-Hungary and Vojvodina equally, solutions call for joint action.

 Project duration: 01/10/2017 – 30/9/2019

-Project Leader: University of Szeged, Department of Physical Geography and Geoinformatics
+Project Lead Partner: University of Szeged, Department of Physical Geography and Geoinformatics